bsc-performance-tools/extrae/docs/source/xml.rst

 This section indicates whether I/O calls (``read`` and ``write``) are meant to be instrumented.
 If ``enabled`` is set to yes, the aforementioned calls will be instrumented, otherwise they will not be instrumented.
+If ``internals`` is set to yes, I/O calls that occur inside other traced calls will also be captured.

 .. _sec:XMLSectionDynamicMemory: